CMakePP/CMakePPLang/docs/source/developer/function.rst

        _cpp_function_call_overload("foo" ${ARGN})
    endmacro()

-This wrapper ultimately mangles the name of the function with the arguments and then uses the initializer function pattern to call the implementation defined under the mangled name.
+This wrapper ultimately mangles the name of the function with the arguments, then uses the initializer function pattern to call the implementation defined under the mangled name.

 Determining the mangled name is a little bit tricky because the same set of objects could conceivably be given to multiple overloads.
-For example passing an ``foo(3 hello)`` could be perceived as trying to call ``foo(int, desc)``, ``foo(int, args)``, or ``foo(args)``.
-While CMakePP forbids the user from defining more than one of these overloads at any given time, we still need to know which overload the user defined.
-Rather than try all of the possible overloads (the number of which grows linearly with the number of arguments, ignoring implicit casts, or exponentially when we need to try combinations of implicit casts) CMakePP simply keeps a record of the overloads the user has defined so far for the function.
+For example, calling ``foo(3 hello)`` could be perceived as trying to call ``foo(int desc)``, ``foo(int args)``, or ``foo(args)``.
+While the CMakePP language forbids the user from defining more than one of these overloads at any given time, we still need to know which overload the user defined.
+Rather than try all of the possible overloads (the number of which grows linearly with the number of arguments, ignoring implicit casts, or exponentially when we need to try combinations of implicit casts) the CMakePP language simply keeps a record of the overloads the user has defined so far for the function.
 This record is held in a global map whose keys are the types provided to the signature and the values are the mangled names.
-In practice users tend to only define a couple overloads for a function so we only need to consider an approximately constant number of overloads.
+In practice, users tend to only define a couple overloads for a function so we only need to consider an approximately constant number of overloads.

 The process is summarized in the following UML diagram.